top of page

 practice & partnerships

-Independent practice; Francisco Silva Dias (husband) while working in CPW (probably the first woman to hold this position)
+Independent practice; w/ Francisco Silva Dias (husband) while working in CPW (probably the first woman to hold this position)

 other activities